PhilipCarroll/STRAPPI/README.md

-# STRAPPI
+# STRAPPi
-STRAPPI is a website that will eventually function as an ECommerce platform.
+STRAPPi is a website that will eventually function as an ECommerce platform.
 I want to showcase products with high quality imagery and in time I will build in a blog.
 This will act as a means to consistently add new content and have the site index with SEO, driving organic traffic and giving me a mechanism to redirect consumers toward products on the site, increasing sales.

-For this MileStone1 project I am focusing on the layout and overall style of the static frontend portion in order to develop the skills
-I have acquired so far in the first Module of the Code Institute course.
+For this MileStone1 project I am focusing on the layout and overall style of the static frontend portion in order to develop the skills I have acquired so far during first module of the Code Institute course.

-## UX
-### User Experience Design (UXD)
+## User Experience Design (UXD/UX)
-In order to develop my overall plan this project I used the 5 planes of User Experience Design-Strategy, Scope, Strucrture, Skeleton and Surface.
+In order to develop my plan this project I used the 5 planes of User Experience Design-
+- Strategy, Scope, Strucrture, Skeleton and Surface.
 I aimed to answer a few key questions in each plane to guide my decision making process.

 #### Strategy: